AISE-TUDelft/tiny-transformers/code/guides/delftblue-guide.md

     ```
     This step needs to be done only the first time, once you have created the conda environment with Jupyterlab loaded, you just need to `conda activate` the environment.

-3. Create a new submission script, e.g. `nano jupyterlab.sh`
+3. Create a new submission script, e.g. `nano jupyterlab.sh` (opinion: use `vim`, at least you can use the keybindings you learn in all your other programming tasks).

     ``` bash
     #!/bin/bash